 – Grant Hutchison

-Whitewater’s biggest Bird City event was during the 2014 Main Street Festival on August 2nd.
-During this time many local organizations such as The Arts Alliance, Studio 84, Downtown Whitewater, Makers Space and the Whitewater Chamber of Commerce collaborated to promote public education about the importance of bird habitats and preservation.
-The festival included building Blue Bird Boxes to be put up around town to promote nesting sites for birds as well as making roosting platforms for safe resting areas for birds around Whitewater.
+Whitewater’s biggest Bird City event happened during the Main Street Festival on August 2, 2014.
+During this time, many local organizations collaborated to educate people about bird habitats and preservation.
+These organizations included The Whitewater Arts Alliance, Studio 84, Downtown Whitewater, Wisconsin Makers, and the Whitewater Chamber of Commerce.
+Festival goers built Blue Bird Boxes and roosting platforms to promote nesting sites and safe resting areas around Whitewater.

-Seed Exchange Program- The Irvin L. Young Memorial Library has helped the Urban Forestry Commission by supplying space to house a seed exchange for anyone that would like to plant native plants in their own yards.
-These plants include seeds that would supply birds with plenty of food during the colder months and also plants to promote hummingbirds and other colorful winged creatures to visit your backyards.
-People interested can call the library at (262) 473-0530.
-Read More Here!
+Seed Exchange Program- The Irvin L. Young Memorial Library houses a seed exchange for anyone who would like to plant native plants in their yards.
+These plants supply birds with plenty of food during the colder months.
+They also attract a variety birds.

-Chimney Swift Tower-A new Chimney Swift Tower has been put up behind the Community Building at Craveth Lakefront.
-This will provide Whitewater’s Chimney Swifts a safe place to nest and have their young away from the dangers of predators!
-For information on the Chimney Swift, Click Here!
+Chimney Swift Tower-A Chimney Swift Tower stands behind the Community Building at Cravath Lakefront Park.
+This provides a safe place to nest and keep babies away from the dangers of predators!